sequenceiq/docker-ambari/README.md

 - -d: run as daemon
 - -P: expse all ports defined in the Dockerfile
-- -h server.ambari.com: sets the hostname
+- -h amb0.mycorp.kom: sets the hostname
+- --name amb0: sets the container name to **amb0** (no need to use )

 ## Cluster deployment via blueprint